wp-plugins/wp-admin-protection/readme.txt

 A: The difference only in the limits.
 E.g. in free version the maximum `secret key` is 4 symbols, full version doesnt have this limitation.
 Complete list of the limits you can see here https://www.siteguarding.com/en/wordpress-admin-protection

-= Q: Do you provide support for free version =

-A: Yes.
-Our contacts are there https://www.siteguarding.com/en/contacts